-Students who did not declare a major at the point of admission to the college must do so after earning 45 credit hours in a bachelor's degree program, or 12 credit hours in an associate's degree program, by submitting a Change of Major/Academic Advisor Form to the Registrar's Office, if they have not already done so.
+Students who did not declare a major at the point of admission to the college must do so after earning 45 credit hours in a bachelor's degree program, or 12 credit hours in an associate's degree program, by submitting a Change of Major/Academic Advisor Form to the Advising and Registration Center, if they have not already done so.

-Transfer Students: Students transferring in 45 credit hours or more for a bachelor's degree, or 12 credit hours for an associate's degree program, must declare a major within the first semester of their program by submitting a Change of Major/Academic Advisor Form to the Registrar's Office.
+Transfer Students: Students transferring in 45 credit hours or more for a bachelor's degree, or 12 credit hours for an associate's degree program, must declare a major within the first semester of their program by submitting a Change of Major/Academic Advisor Form to the Advising and Registration Center.